We People Space with Phantoms

-We People Space with Phantoms is the second album recorded by the Chicago-based No wave band, The Scissor Girls.
-The album was recorded with the original Scissor Girls lineup, consisting of Azita Youssefi on bass guitar and vocal, SueAnne Zollinger on guitar, and Heather Melowic on drums.
-This was the final recording to include Zollinger, who left the band following the album's second recording session due to internal conflicts with band members.
-She was replaced by new member Kelly Kuvo, while the album sat unreleased for two years before the Scissor Girls were able to find a label willing to release the material.
-Finally, in 1996 the Atatvistic record label agreed to issue the album.
+We People Space with Phantoms is the second album recorded by the Chicago-based no wave band, The Scissor Girls.
+The album was recorded with the original Scissor Girls lineup, consisting of Azita Youssefi on bass guitar and vocals, SueAnne Zollinger on guitar, and Heather Melowic on drums.
+This was the final recording to include Zollinger, who left the band following the album's second recording session due to conflicts with other band members.

+She was replaced by new member Kelly Kuvo, and the album sat unreleased for two years before the Scissor Girls were able to find a label willing to release the material.
+This label was Atavistic Records, which agreed in 1996 to issue the album.
 Kurt Kellison of Atavistic then offered the Scissor Girls a chance to record two further albums for the indie label, an offer which Youssefi and Melowic accepted, but which Kuvo declined.